rzippo/deborah/README.md

 make
 ```

+On Windows, in the last step run `cmake --build .` instead of `make`.

 Alternatively, most IDEs will allow you to open the project via the `CMakeLists.txt` and take care of the build process themselves.